 Essential oils for menstrual cramps

-As a massage oil, bath additive, or compress, antispasmodic essential oils can relieve pain during menstruation.
-The best way to use them is in combination with heat, for example in the form of a hot abdominal compress: A mixture of 2 drops of chamomile oil and 1 drop of lavender oil in 0.5 liters of hot water has proven effective here.
+As a massage oil, bath additive or compress, relaxing essential oils can relieve pain during menstruation. menstruation relieve pain during menstruation.
+They are best used in combination with heat, for example in the form of a hot abdominal compress: A mixture of 2 drops of chamomile oil and 1 drop of lavender oil in 0.5 liters of hot water has proven effective here.
 Soak a cloth in the fragrant mixture and place it on the aching abdomen.

 Supplement skin care